Opus10/qik/docs/index.md

 - `qik` to run all commands.
 - `qik <cmd_name> <cmd_name>` to run specific commands.
 - `--watch` to reactively run selected commands.
+- `--since` to select commands based on changes since a git reference.
 - `-f` to run without the cache.
 - `-m` to run against specific modules.
 - `-n` to set the number of threads.
 - `--ls` to list commands instead of running them.

-Some runtime behavior is configurable via the CLI:

-- `--cache` to set the default cache.
-- `--cache-when` to configure when to cache.
-Use `finished` to cache all results.
-By default only `success` runs are cached.
-- `--isolated` to not run dependent commands.

-These options are useful for selecting commands:

-- `--since` to select commands based on changes since a git SHA.
-- `--cache-type` to select commands by their cache type.
-- `--cache-status` to select commands by their cache status (`warm` or `cold`).
-- `--fail` to return a non-zero exit code if any commands are selected.

-Finally, use `-p` to set the qik [context](context.md).
+See [the command runner section](commands.md#runner) for other advanced options, such as selecting commands based on cache status and setting the default [context profile](context.md).

 ## Next Steps

 Read the following to become a qik expert:

-- [Commands](commands.md): A cookbook of common commands and creating module-specific commands.
+- [Commands](commands.md): Configuring and running commands.
+Learn about all the dependencies, selectors, and runtime behavior.
-- [Dependencies](dependencies.md): All dependencies, including global dependencies, constants, and file parts.
-- [Selectors](selectors.md): Selecting commands based on properties.
 - [Context](context.md): Using environment-based context and runtime profiles.
 - [Caching](caching.md): How caching works and how to configure all cache types, including S3.
-- [Continuous Integration](ci.md): Patterns for optimizing CI time.
+- [CI/CD](ci.md): Patterns for optimizing CI/CD time.
-- [Plugins](plugins.md): How to create qik plugins, such as custom commands and cache backends.